 Is the British Museum free?

 The British Museum is free to enter and includes access to its permanent galleries.
 Special exhibitions usually require a fee.
-Although this attraction is free to visit, you must book a timed entry ticket in advance.
+Although this attraction is free to visit, you must book a timed entry ticket in advance to guarantee entry – some walk-up tickets are available each day, but entry is not guaranteed.

 How can I book tickets to the British Museum?

-Although the British Museum is free to enter you must book a timed entry ticket in advance.
+Although the British Museum is free to enter you must book a timed entry ticket in advance to guarantee entry.
 Paid-for British Museum tickets are usually also required for key exhibitions.

 How long does it take to walk around the British Museum?